mendix/docs/content/en/docs/refguide/modeling/app-explorer/security/_index.md

 ### 2.1 Security Levels

-If you want full security, you need to explicitly give access to forms, entities, microflows, and workflows before someone can access them.
-By default, no one can access anything.
-To make it easier to create prototypes and demos there are security levels that require less security settings than are needed for a production system.
+If you want your app to be fully secure, you need to explicitly give access to forms, entities, microflows, and workflows before end-users can access them.
+When you turn production security on, the default is that no one can access anything.
+To make it easier to create prototypes and demos there are security levels that require less security than are needed for a production system.

 See [App Security](/refguide/app-security/) for a description of the security levels.